zhy2002/neutron/readme.md

 todo
 -----------------
+reduce the number of rules to fire onload. e.g. bypass all validation rules.

 1. context menu
 2. load initial values (as a part of node load)
   - load value only or the full state?